DaftMonk/grunt-asset-injector/README.md

 # grunt-asset-injector

-> Inject references to files into other files (think scripts and stylesheets into an html file)
+> Inject references to files into other files (think scripts and stylesheets into an html file).
 > Forked from grunt-injector to remove stale file references in injection blocks

 ## Getting Started